abruzzi/icodeit.com.au/content/posts/implementing-design-system.md

 ---
 title: "Implementing Design System"
-description: "So it’s not a single standard of how you would design at scale but a set of standards, and it is a visual language, which is important both by the user experience design and implementation.
-Lastly, consistency is the key here, and you will want all the products to have the same patterns in terms of user experience."
+description: "So it’s not a single standard of how you would design at scale but a set of standards, and it is a visual language, which is important both by the user experience design and implementation..."
 date: 2022-11-19T17:15:59+11:00
+cover: "/posts/images/implementing-design-system/cypress-vr.png"
 ---

 ## What is a design system?